gashcrumb/dynamic-plugins-getting-started/README.md

 backend.add(import('@internal/backstage-plugin-simple-chat-backend'));
 ```

-The end result of all of this should look similar to [this commit](https://github.com/gashcrumb/dynamic-plugins-getting-started/commit/5d31fc3cb9b4a02e8d6dc51b5589ae95097657db) and the example backend endpoint should be accessible via `curl` when running `yarn dev` or `yarn start` from `plugins/backend/simple-chat-backend`
+The end result of all of this should look similar to [this commit](https://github.com/gashcrumb/dynamic-plugins-getting-started/commit/5d31fc3cb9b4a02e8d6dc51b5589ae95097657db) and the example backend endpoint should be accessible via `curl` when `yarn start` from `plugins/simple-chat-backend`

 #### Bootstrapping Step 5